ewaldc/Spotify-Recorder/README.md

 # Is Spotify-Recorder properly installed and working?
 .\spotify-recorder.exe -h
 ```
-7. Configure your audio playback/recording devices
+7. Configure Soggfy (preferred) or audio playback/recording devices
 * Make sure you have a default playback device
-* Set it to DVD or Studio quality: 2-channel, 16 or 24 bits, 48000 Hz sample rate
+* Set it to DVD or Studio quality: 2-channel, 16 or 24 bits, 44100 Hz sample rate
 * Disable audio enhancements (recommended)
+* For Soggfy: use playback speed of 1 (see sample Soggfy config file)

 8. If you are running Anti-virus software, allow/enable microphone access

 # Recording with Spotify-Recorder on Windows
-1. Open the Spotify Windows Player application
+1. Open the Spotify Windows Player application (use \"injector.exe\" for Soggfy)
 2. Open a terminal window in your Spotify-Recorder directory
 3. Run the Spotify-Recorder command as desired.
 Spotify-Recorder will discover and control the Spotify Player via the API.
 There is no need to start/stop/pause anything on the Spotify Player app, but it's OK to use the app to search music etc.
 4. You can interrupt Spotify-Recorder using the keyboard (e.g. ``<ctrl>C``).
 In that case, you may want to manually stop the current playing song on the Spotify Player app.